Pelvic Health

 Along with the exuberance of motherhood comes with it the physiological changes that are inevitable.

 During pregnancy, your ligaments become more pliable, blood volume increases, there are stresses applied to your joints and other tissues and even your alignment can change.
-These changes are necessary part of the process but when your body is going through so many changes, there are always areas that may not react as predictably as the rest of your body.
-In the time after birth, you may be experiencing recovery from an injury that is a result of the birthing process or you may be dealing with issues that are due to the physiological changes that occur during child birth.
+These changes are a necessary part of the process but when your body is going through so many changes, there are always areas that may not react as predictably as the rest of your body.
+In the time after birth, you may be experiencing recovery from an injury that is a result of the birthing process or you may be dealing with issues that are due to the physiological changes that occur during childbirth.

 Leading Edge is there with you.